 Not just the hills here but the Himalayas, no less, and Tom's subsequent writing and broadcasting made him a household name in Scotland.
 He's quite rightly remembered here in Balmaha and puts this pair of, quite frankly, rambling amateurs to shame.

-Tom was nudging just 5 foot tall and married Rhona Dickson after her troosers got soggy and she borrowed a pair from him.
+Tom was nudging just five foot tall and married Rhona Dickson after her troosers got soggy and she borrowed a pair from him.

 Finding they fitted quite nicely, they soon settled in Gartocharn, which isn't too far doon the road, but the Mountain Garden here is a fitting reminder of their mutual love of the rugged outdoors.